 The 37,500 trees lining Novi’s streets and populating the parks are one of our most cherished public assets.
 The maintenance of this invaluable resource is performed by the City of Novi Forestry Division.
-The Forestry Division is part of the Novi Department of Public Services and includes the Forestry Asset Manager, who is an International Society of Arboriculture (ISA) certified arborist.
+The Forestry Division is part of the Novi Department of Public Works and includes the Forestry Asset Manager, who is an International Society of Arboriculture (ISA) certified arborist.
 Contracted professional tree crews plant, prune, and remove street and park trees.
 The Forestry Asset Manager oversees the contracted tree crews, enforces the City's Woodland Protection ordinance, assesses the health of city trees, and responds to citizen tree concerns.
 Novi is entering its 25th year as a designated Tree City USA community, due in part to our successful Urban Forestry Program.
 The basic objectives of the Urban Forestry Program include:

 Remove dead and hazardous public trees.

 Trim trees for clearance of streetlights, traffic signals and signs, pedestrian and vehicular traffic, as well as building clearance.